Exploring Cybersecurity, Photography, Technology, and Nature

-The sky was overcast and a cool wind gentle wind made a noise in the leaves overhead.
-We walked in silence (mostly) stopping once to sit on a wooden bench; to do nothing but sit.
-All photographs shot with the in-camera Classic Chrome Film Simulation.
+The sky was overcast, and a cool wind gentle wind made a noise in the leaves overhead.
+We walked in silence (mostly), stopping once to sit on a wooden bench, to do nothing but sit.
+I shot all photographs with the in-camera Classic Chrome Film Simulation.

 So nothing to change for this week challenge.
 Just keep on keeping on.

-I think this the first time I’ve left my home in weeks.
+I think this is the first I've I've left my home in weeks.